 - Add six cups of fresh herbs or 12 cups of dried herbs around the ramekin below the glass bowl inside the pot.

-- Next add just enough water to the stockpot to cover the herbs, avoiding the glass bowl.
-(The bowl needs to stay above the water and herbs so it can “catch” the herbal waters as they condense.)
+- Next, add just enough water to the stockpot to cover the herbs, avoiding the glass bowl.
+(The bowl needs to stay above the water and herbs to “catch” the herbal waters as they condense.)